WE ARE HIRING

 DUTIES AND RESPONSIBILITIES

-6. Stand walk, and bend over, reach overhead, grasp, push, pull and move, lift and/or carry up to 25 pounds to waist height.
+- Sitting or standing for extended periods of time.
+Stand, walk, bend over, reach overhead, grasp, push, pull and move, lift and/or carry up to 25 pounds to waist height.

-Employees in this position will be required to work indoors in a standard office environment and travel between Yuba County Office of Education facilities; and come in direct contact with staff, local school district staff and the public.
+Employees in this position will be required to work indoors in a standard office environment and come in direct contact with staff, district staff and the public.
+Possession of a valid California driver’s license.

 REQUIREMENTS FOR APPLYING